Goodyear's 4th quarter rebounds strongly from loss a year ago

 For all of 2016, tire sales were 166.1 million, the same as for 2015.
 Replacement tire shipments rose 2 percent from a year ago while original equipment tire volumes were down 4 percent.

-The lower revenue for 2016 is largely because the company deconsolidated its Venuzuela operations and also was hurt by foreign currency translation.
+The lower revenue for 2016 is largely because the company deconsolidated its Venezuela operations and also was hurt by foreign currency translation.

 “We delivered solid net income and record core segment operating income in 2016, driven by strong performance in our Americas and Asia Pacific consumer tire businesses,” Richard J. Kramer, chairman and chief executive officer, said in a statement.
 “Our results demonstrate continued sustainable earnings growth and disciplined execution of our strategy.”